ISISNeutronMuon/InstrumentScripts/doc/source/scans/tutorial.rst

 ------------------------

   The scans library has some ability to perform continuous scans.
 That is, the motor will keep moving at a set speed while data is being taken.
+This is implemented by polling the motor for it's position at a frequency (by default, 5Hz) while the move is in progress.

   Continuous scans currently have some limitations - for example, they can only be combined with each other, and not with other non-continuous scans.